Rishikesh63/Multiperpose-Project/README.md

 ## Features

-- **User Authentication**: Implement user authentication and authorization using Django's built-in authentication system.
+- User Authentication: Implement user authentication and authorization using Django's built-in authentication system.
-- **RESTful API**: Develop RESTful APIs using Django REST Framework to interact with the frontend.
+- RESTful API: Develop RESTful APIs using Django REST Framework to interact with the frontend.
-- **Database Management**: Utilize Django ORM to manage and interact with the database, providing seamless integration with the backend.
+- Database Management: Utilize Django ORM to manage and interact with the database, providing seamless integration with the backend.
-- **Frontend Components**: Design and implement reusable UI components using React for a responsive and interactive user experience.
+- Frontend Components: Design and implement reusable UI components using React for a responsive and interactive user experience.
-- **State Management**: Manage application state efficiently using state management libraries such as Redux or React Context API.
-- **Routing**: Implement client-side routing for navigation within the application using React Router.

 ## Setup Instructions